 The BRRD required EU member states to grant, by January 1, 2016, "bail-in" powers to EU resolution authorities to recapitalise a failing entity by writing down its unsecured debt or converting its unsecured debt into equity.
 Financial institutions in the EU (including GSI) must provide that new contracts entered into after January 1, 2016 enable such actions, and must also amend pre-existing contracts governed by non-EU law to enable such actions, when the financial institutions could incur liabilities under such pre-existing contracts after January 1, 2016.
-The U.K. resolution authorities have allowed for a six month delay in the implementation of this provision until June 30, 2016 (or earlier if the relevant rules are amended or revoked), acknowledging the difficulty of the exercise and the unavailability of EBA authorised language to be used by financial institutions.
-The PRA is currently in consultation on its proposal to disapply the rules on contractual recognition of "bail-in" for certain liabilities, which would come into effect beginning July 1, 2016.
+Following a six month delay in the implementation of this provision, acknowledging the difficulty of the exercise and the unavailability of standard model clauses to be used by financial institutions, on June 29, 2016, the PRA issued a policy statement setting out its final rules on contractual recognition of "bail-in" for certain liabilities that came into force on August 1, 2016.
+The supervisory statement published by the PRA sets out the considerations that firms can take with regard to impracticability in the context of the contractual recognition requirement of certain liabilities.

-Total Loss-Absorbing Capacity
+Total Loss-Absorbing Capacity.
 In November 2015, the Financial Stability Board issued a set of final principles and a final term sheet on a new minimum standard for total loss-absorbing capacity (TLAC) of global systematically important banks (G-SIBs).
 The Financial Stability Board's final standard also requires certain material subsidiaries of a G-SIB organised outside of the G-SIB's home country, such as GSI, to maintain amounts of TLAC to facilitate the transfer of losses from operating subsidiaries to the parent company.